 Governments and health officials have tried to address this disparity by developing Māori mental health strategies and funding Māori-specific mental health services and providers.

-In the early 2000s approximately 500 people died from suicide each year, which was higher than road-accident deaths.
+In the early 21st century approximately 500 people died from suicide each year, more than the number killed in road accidents.
 This made suicide prevention a major public health concern.
-Strategic responses to suicide focused on youth (aged 15–24) until the New Zealand Suicide Prevention Strategy was released in 2006.
-This took an all-ages approach to suicide and recognised that suicide rates were relatively high in other age groups, particularly the mid-20s to mid-30s.
+Strategic responses to suicide focused on youth (those aged 15–24) until the New Zealand Suicide Prevention Strategy was released in 2006.
+This took an all-ages approach and recognised that suicide rates were relatively high in other age groups, particularly 25–34.